 It’s no surprise that the square sweets were the best for building purposes, but the cylinders were great for adding some style.

-This activity is brilliant for getting children to start to link the properties of an object to it’s function, and a fun introduction to simple 3D shapes.
+This activity is brilliant for getting children to start linking an object’s properties to its function and is a fun introduction to simple 3D shapes.

 What sweets would you use to build a tower?
 We also enjoyed building meringue towers.